storybookjs/react-native/CONTRIBUTING.md

 This is the web server and client that are used to control the on device UI remotely.
 By using the server package you can control which story is shown on devices that are running @storybook/react-native.

 You can find this package under `app/react-native-server`

+The server is currently not maintained and will be tackled sometime after v6.

 #### Ondevice Addons